macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Varys shrugged.
 "An apprentice must be taught his trade."

- "Half the ‘prentices on Reeking Lane could rule better than this king of yours."
+ "Half the 'prentices on Reeking Lane could rule better than this king of yours."
 Bronn seated himself across the table and

 pulled a wing off the capon.